 Faculty have a loan period of one academic semester for regularly circulating materials and one week for multimedia materials.
 There is no limit to the number of regularly circulating items that faculty may borrow.

 Contact the Circulation Department at 610.902.8538.

 In addition to borrowing privileges at Cabrini, faculty may borrow materials in person from SEPCHE and other TCLC (Tri-state College Library Cooperative) institutions.
 In all cases, faculty must present proof of Cabrini affiliation and must request a letter of introduction from a Cabrini librarian for use at TCLC libraries.

-The Library accepts materials for the Reserve Desk based on the guidelines below.
-Please allow two working days to process materials.
-Books, media and journal articles from the Library's collection will be placed on reserve at the request of the instructor.
-Instructors are encouraged to put Library items on reserve in anticipation of high demand for specific materials for class assignments, in order to ensure access for all students in the class.
+Instructors are encouraged to put items on reserve in anticipation of high demand for specific materials for class assignments in order to ensure access for all students.
 Personal copies of materials are accepted for reserve.
-Barcodes, labels, and security stickers will be affixed to each item.
+Barcodes, labels, and security stickers will be affixed to items.
 The Library is not responsible for damage or loss of such materials.
 Please allow two working days to process materials.

 All materials will be removed from the Reserve Desk shelves at the end of each semester.
 Personal items should be picked up by the instructor.
-The Library Director reserves the right to refuse items for reserve, if in her judgment the items do not meet the fair use provisions set forth in the United States Copyright Act of 1976 (Section 107).
+The Library Director reserves the right to refuse items for reserve, if items do not meet the fair use provisions set forth in the United States Copyright Act of 1976 (Section 107).
 Please note that materials not meeting the criteria for fair use may be accepted for the Reserve Desk if permission has been granted by the copyright holder.